l0wigh/Fluorite/EVO2.md

 - [X] Add function FRemoveActiveWindow and search for net_active_window
 - [X] Still having issues with fullscreen from time to time
 - [X] Going to a fullscreen monitor does not reapply active window name
+- [X] Swallowing a window when in fullscreen quit the fullscreen visually, but not in the variables